MicrosoftDocs/CommunityToolkit/docs/maui/get-started.md

 using CommunityToolkit.Maui;
 ```

-In order to use the `CameraView` correctly the `UseMauiCommunityToolkitCameraView` method must be called on the `MauiAppBuilder` class when bootstrapping an application the *MauiProgram.cs* file.
+In order to use the `CameraView` correctly, the `UseMauiCommunityToolkitCameraView` method must be called on the `MauiAppBuilder` class when bootstrapping an application the *MauiProgram.cs* file.
 The following example shows how to perform this.

 ```csharp
 var builder = MauiApp.CreateBuilder();